Nigel

 As I stood up, the noisy room had gone completely silent, only disturbed by the rushed feet and the banging of the door, as the room full of burly train staff swiftly emptied as they exited the building.

 After several attempts at relocating my shoulder, it was decided that I needed to be hospitalised.
 There was a discussion about where to take me.
 I can’t recall why now, but there was a capacity problem with the main hospitals in the capital at that time.
 One of the ambulance crew suggested the Mildmay Mission as it was nearby and such a nice hospital.
-"They’ll look after you there alright son", and they bundled me into the back of the ambulance.
+"They’ll look after you alright there son", and they bundled me into the back of the ambulance.

 On arrival, I was very quickly attended to, and my arm was soon relocated to my shoulder joint.
 To my surprise, I was admitted to a ward and consequently stayed a further two days under observation.
 All before mobile phones, I think I managed to let my workplace know, but was unable to inform my parents where I was.